jgabuya/blog-posts/posts/thoughts-on-ux-design.md

 ...

-TL;DR I got the chance to focus on building UI/UX and realized that it's not as easy as I thought it would be.
+TL;DR I got the chance to focus on building UI/UX and learned awesome shit in the process.